bdunko/Charon-s-Obol/notes/Obol/Planning.md

 			- [ ] Coin label - replaced with the ICON for that coin.
 			- [ ] Coin above - shows an icon for heads or tails.
 			- [ ] Shows coin limit somewhere.
+	- [ ] **Remaining Trial Work**
+		- [ ] Torment
+			- [ ] Bug - Prevents you from using a power on the coin you used last time, because it sees you clicking on that coin and thinks you are trying to activate it.
+We only need the error message if the active power is null.
+		- [ ]  Singularity - Power coins have only a single charge.
+			- [ ] spawned coins (ie dionysus) can cheat this; figure out if we want to prevent this and how (ignoring the ignore_trials flag in _calculate_charge_amount might help but idk about side effects)
+			- [ ] we should apply this effect at the start of the trial visually
+			- [ ] ideally, maximum number of charges should also display as 1.
+			- [ ] better implementation - when we would get the charges for denom, return 1.
+This should be done through a getter as well.
+Will require some refactor.
+		- [ ] Vainglory - After a coin lands on heads: Curse it.
+			- [ ] might not be lighting up properly but idk, check
+		- [ ] Polarization - Payoff coins land on tails 90% of the time.
+			- [ ] might not be lighting up properly but idk
+		- [ ] **Add Remaining Trials**
+			- [ ] Tribulations - Randomly apply 3 negative statuses to random coins after each toss.
+			- [ ] Adversity - At the start of the round - 3 indestructable monsters spawn.
+			- [ ] Fate - Coins cannot be reflipped.

 **Charon's Obol Release**
 - [ ] **Tooltip Evolution - 1 week**